emmajanedrews/base-template/_posts/2017-10-17-how-has-our-market-changed-over-the-years.md

 How has our real estate market changed over the recent years?

 Let’s begin by looking at the median sales price.
-After rising consistently in the early 2000s, median the median sales price reached an initial peak in the third quarter of 2007 of $216,000. **After that, the median sales price rapidly declined until bottoming out at $173,000 in 2011’s third quarter.**&nbsp;
+After rising consistently in the early 2000s, the median sales price reached an initial peak in the third quarter of 2007 of $216,000. **After that, the median sales price rapidly declined until bottoming out at $173,000 in 2011’s third quarter.**&nbsp;

 Since then, we’ve had a significant increase in median sales price.
 As of this year’s third quarter, the statistic sat at $270,000.
 This constitutes a $20,000 increase from just one year ago.&nbsp;

 Next, I’d like to share what happened in terms of inventory over that same period of time.
 The number of homes listed peaked out in 2007’s third quarter at 24,112.
 In the third quarter of 2012, inventory bottomed out at 12,884.
-Inventory has rose slightly since then, but has generally stayed fairly level over the past four or five years.&nbsp;
+Inventory has risen slightly since then, but has generally stayed fairly level over the past four or five years.&nbsp;

 This helps to explain the housing shortage we’ve seen lately.
 A lot of buyers have come into the market over the last six or seven years **but the number of homes listed hasn’t increased to match demand.** This has been a major factor in driving up sales price.&nbsp;